2021 Sea Bright Ocean Rescue

 Learn more about our lifeguard training and certification program.

-The Sea Bright Junior Lifeguard program is truly a drowning prevention program and it is the pride of our agency.
-In 2018 we had well over 250 registered JG's that participated in our water safety and drowning prevention courses.
+The Sea Bright Junior Lifeguard program is truly a drowning prevention program and its the pride of our agency.
+In 2020 we had well over 250 registered JG's that participated in our water safety and drowning prevention courses.

 Click on the button below to learn about our small crew competition team led by Lt.
 Andrew Rooney and Lt..
 Ryan Dunigan